samsquire/ideas3/README.md

 # 80. Wantsfiles

-Every domain should have a `wantsfile` at the root of the domain which states what that person or organisation wants.
-Sellers can provide a `sellfile` at the root of their domain.
+Every domain should have a `Wantsfile` at the root of the domain which states what that person or organisation wants.
+Sellers can provide a `Sellfile` at the root of their domain.

 Matching between `Wantsfile` and `Sellfile` is automatic with an order matching engine so that purchases are automatic, even handling the exchange of money.